Center for the Arts & Spirituality

-Center for the Arts & Spirituality Workshops will be held throughout the year and are open to all.
+Center for the Arts & Spirituality Workshops are held throughout the year and are open to all.
 Many of the workshops and classes will be with artists featured in the Faith in the Arts series.
-Other workshops will be held in the summer months, such as the Brass Workshop and the upcoming Woodwind Workshop in the summer of 2017.
+Other workshops will be held in the summer months, such as the annual summer Brass Workshop.

 In addition, a cultivated concert series brings music to all.
 From the Minneapolis Civic Orchestra Family Concert to the National Lutheran Choir, the concert series brings exceptional music and makes it accessible to all.